 *Note: If the airline cancels your flight, the carrier always owes you a full refund.
 (See: If the coronavirus made the airline cancel your flight, this is how to get a refund!)

-American Airlines is offering its passengers coronavirus cancellation penalty waivers (updated in Aug) on any ticket booked for travel through Sept.
-30. The traveler must redeem the credit by December 31, 2021. *The passenger must pay any fare differential on the new ticket.
+American Airlines is offering its passengers coronavirus cancellation penalty waivers (updated in Aug) on any ticket booked for travel through Dec.
+31. The traveler must use the credit by December 31, 2021. *The passenger must pay any fare differential on the new ticket.